Coke sells back its stake in bottling company in $2.4 billion deal

-ATLANTA — Coca-Cola Consolidated has repurchased all outstanding shares held by The Coca-Cola Company, totaling approximately $2.4 billion, the companies announced on Nov.
-7.
+ATLANTA — Coca-Cola Consolidated, a bottling company in Charlotte, repurchased all outstanding shares that were held by The Coca-Cola Company.

 “Today’s announcement represents a significant milestone for all stockholders of Coca-Cola Consolidated,” J. Frank Harrison, III, Chairman and CEO of Coca-Cola Consolidated, said in a statement.